Skip to Content

 FHA allows you to fix up a 2-4 unit residence with its multifamily 203k renovation program.
 However, it's best used on a duplex.
 For 3-4 units, you must use the existing lower rents for the self-sufficiency test, not the higher future rents after the renovation.

-There are few if any properties that will be self-sufficient at the lower current rent level.
+There are few, if any, properties that will be self-sufficient at the lower current rent level.

 The FHA Triplex and Quadplex Test: The New Reality